 The modern counterpart of securities — tokens — stand as a digital representation of a real-world tradable asset.
 After an asset has been tokenized, the tokens are offered to investors in a process known as an initial coin offering (ICO).
 To distinguish commodity-backed tokens from other cryptocurrencies that do not necessarily need to have a real-world counterpart, ICO is sometimes referred to as STO, or security token offering.

 Tokenization increases the liquidity of assets while lowering the cost of trade and guaranteeing faster settlement.
 Next to commodities such as oil, gas, and precious metals, private securities or assets such as real estate or art can be tokenized too.
-As of the end of 2020, the total tokenized asset market is worth more than 18.1 Billion USD.
+It is estimated that the total tokenized asset market is going to reach $7766.87 million by 2028 with a CAGR of 22.57% from 2021 to 2028.

 Benefits of asset tokenization